Braves vs. Marlins Player Props Betting Odds

-Ronald Acuna Jr. and Luis Arraez are two of the top players with prop bets available when the Atlanta Braves and the Miami Marlins meet at Truist Park on Thursday (first pitch at 12:20 PM ET).
+Luis Arraez is one of the top players with prop bets available when the Miami Marlins and the Atlanta Braves play at LoanDepot park on Tuesday (starting at 6:40 PM ET).

 Bet on this matchup or its props with DraftKings!